Read Text from Images with C# OCR

 International Languages

-IronOCR supports 125 international languages via language packs which are distributed as DLLs, which can be downloaded from this website, or also from the NuGet Package Manager for Visual Studio.
+IronOCR supports 125 international languages via language packs, downloadable as DLLs from this website or the NuGet Package Manager for Visual Studio.

-We can install them by browsing NuGet (search for "IronOcr.Languages") or from the OCR language packs page.
+You can install them via the NuGet interface (search for "IronOcr.Languages") or from the OCR language packs page.

 - Afrikaans